annamaria23/retrotransposon-atlas/Supplementary_Figures/README.md

 # Data and scripts for the supplementary figures

-This directory contains the scripts for creating, where relevant,the data files and scripts for creating the supplementary figures in the manuscript.
+This directory contains the scripts for creating, where relevant,the data files and scripts for creating the supplementary figures in the manuscript, summarised in the table below.

 | **Figure** | **Data** | **Script** |
 | :--- | :----: | :---: |